JuliaDynamics/Associations.jl/docs/src/cross_mapping.md

 Hm.
 This looks a bit like the paper, but the curve is not smooth.
 We can do better!

 It is not clear from the paper exactly *what* they plot in their Figure 3A, if they plot an average of some kind, or precisely what parameters and initial conditions they use.
-However, we can get a smoother plot by using a [`CrossmapEnsemble`](@ref).
+However, we can get a smoother plot by using a [`Ensemble`](@ref).
 Combined with a [`CrossmapEstimator`](@ref), it uses Monte Carlo resampling on subsets of the input data to compute an ensemble of `ρ`s that we here use to compute the median and 90-th percentile range for each library size.

 ```@example MAIN_CCM
 function reproduce_figure_3A_ensemble(measure::CrossmapMeasure)